mattx7/ComputerNetworks-Chat/README.md

 ### For users

 When a user connects to the server he will be allocated to the room waiting-hall.
 The waiting-hall is the only default room from the server.
 All user can create new rooms with the command "CREATE [NameOFRoom]" or look if there are existing rooms with the command "AVAILABLE".
 A switch to another room is possible with the command "SWITCH [NameOFRoom]".
-(NOTE: You can't go back to the waiting-hall)
 Other available commands are HELP, WHOISIN to see all users in the current room or LOGOUT to disconnect from the server.

 ### For developers